I wanted to add a plugin to Discourse, so I

 6edbf13ce0bdc52df819524321e5e6b66bca7dd7ce2c5997262ba8008c6de371

-Running discourse-doctor
+Running discourse-doctor does not

-not successfully diagnose the problem.
+successfully diagnose the problem.

-First, I looked up the "/root
+First, I looked up the "/root is not

-not writable" error message and found this Discourse
+writable" error message and found this Discourse

 support thread.
-However, there was no
+However, there was no resolution

-original poster appears to have a working
+appears to have a working Discourse instance, so I

-Discourse instance, so I doubt this is the
+doubt this is the issue.

 Looking up the error message about the unsupported header online, I find a Discourse support thread about the same issue dating back to Feb 24th.
 I use Backblaze for S3 storage and apparently, the AWS SDK developers introduced a breaking change with no regard to third party implementations and won't fix it: